106ohm/PerformabilitySimulator/README.md

 # Run
 Just run `$cabal run | tee results.csv`, then you can use your favorite software, e.g., R, to compute mean, variance, higher moments-related values, confidence intervales, etc.

+# Example
+At the moment, only a simple birth death process is implemented, but the reader will be easily able to define more complex processes.

 # Didactics
 I can see a few reasons to study and/or exercize PerformabilitySimulator:
 * it is a very simple Discrete Event Simulator, so a good starting point to understand the basic concepts behind the implementation of a DES.
 In particular, here each state is represented as an integer and, among the enabled transitions, the earliest is selected.
 Actually, the stochastic process itself is represented as a list of transitions.
 Of course this is _not_ the most _efficient_ way of selecting the next state given a state, i.e., apply the _step_ function, because each time the list of enabled transition has to be defined and scanned, and is _not_ the most _effective_ because usually this kind of process is defined through an higher level formalism (e.g., Stochastic Petri Nets, Process Algebra, etc) and then the state is beter represented in other ways.
 Here clareness and simplicity are more relevant than expressibility and performance.